 The annual maximum basic JSP amount is the fortnightly basic rate of JSP for a single person with dependent children (not including any supplements), as at 1 July of the current financial year, multiplied by 26.0714286.
 The current financial year is the year in which the AoS application was made.
 See Part 5 for payment rates.

-Example: An AoS application is made in 2019-20.
-The minimum income threshold is determined based on JSP and FTB rates as at 1 July 2019.
-If, for example, the relevant threshold for 2019-20 is $40,000, the assurer/s must have assessable income of at least $40,000 not only for the current financial year (2019-20) but also for 2018-19 or 2017-18.
+Example: An AoS application is made in a given financial year.
+If the relevant threshold for a financial year is $50,000, the assurer/s must have an assessable income of at least $50,000 not only for the current financial year but also for the either of the 2 previous financial years as applicable.

 'Assessable income' of a person for a financial year includes any one or a combination of the following: